Rear area postal service

 Letter up to 40 g franked at 20 Pf/25 c.
 Following the departure of the 6th Army, the examination stamp "Bergverwaltung Etappeninspektion 6." was replaced by "Bergverwaltung".

-Like the letter above, the "Bergverwaltung Etappeninspektion 6." cachet was certainly not a control stamp, but a service stamp used to censor mining company mail.
+Like the letter mentioned above, the Bergverwaltung Etappeninspektion 6. cachet was certainly not a control stamp but rather a service stamp used for censoring mining company mail.

-Its relationship to the "Geprüft" postmark on mail is very random.
-Nevertheless, we know the postmark "Bergverwaltung Etappeninspektion 6" until mid-May 1916.
-In fact, from that date onwards, except for three letters dated 8, 12 and 18 August 1916, we can see that mail from the mining companies no longer bore this stamp, but only that of the 6th Army's postal control centre.
-In addition, mail bound for the territory of the Belgian General Government now systematically passed through the main post office in Brussels (Brussels 1), where frankings were cancelled by a roulette stamp, as they were considered to be insufficiently or not at all cancelled.
+Its relationship with the Geprüft postmark on mail appears to be quite random.
+Nevertheless, we know that the Bergverwaltung Etappeninspektion 6 postmark was in use until mid-May 1916.
+From that point onwards, except for three letters dated 8, 12, and 18 August 1916, mail from the mining companies no longer bore this stamp, but instead carried only that of the 6th Army's postal control centre.

 Recently, another control stamp was discovered that is very similar to the previous one, but with a slightly different wording.
 This stamp is labelled "Militär-Bergverwaltung Nr.
 1 Feldpoststation 45".